 Situated on Magnolia Bluff overlooking Puget Sound, this expansive urban park--the largest in Seattle --offers two miles of beach trails and nine miles of winding footpaths.
 Ostensibly a bluff-top reserve, Discovery Park protects a remarkable urban wilderness and is a great place for nature-watching.
-The Daybreak Star Indian Cultural Center (check online for current closures), which features art and cultural exhibits, is also located at the park, as is a marine reserve.
+The Daybreak Star Indian Cultural Center (check online for current updates), which features art and cultural exhibits, is also located at the park, as is a marine reserve.
 An 1881 lighthouse, the oldest in the area, can also be found here.
 Offering breathtaking views of both the Cascade and the Olympic mountain ranges, the park's remote site includes protected tidal beaches as well as open meadow lands, dramatic sea cliffs, forest groves, active sand dunes, thickets and streams.

 Recommended for Free Things to Do because: Magnificent Discovery Park offers a great outdoorsy option within city limits.
 Go for a trail walk or run, then wander the lovely stretch of beach.